 I joined a nighttime guided tour and highly recommend it—the signs are lit up, and the stories behind them really come alive.
 There’s also a small indoor visitor center featuring restored pieces and short films.
 Don’t skip the Brilliant!
 Jackpot light show; it uses projection mapping to recreate how some of these signs looked in their heyday.
 Tickets go fast, especially in the evening, so book ahead to secure a spot.

-3. Crack Codes at The Forum Shops Escape Game
+4. Solve puzzles at The Escape Game

 Located inside the Forum Shops at Caesars Palace, The Escape Game Las Vegas is an action-packed break from casinos and clubs.
 It’s one of those experiences where you and your friends have 60 minutes to crack puzzles, solve clues, and break out of a themed room.
 When I went, we tried “Prison Break” and were immediately thrown into a challenge that had us thinking, arguing (in a fun way), and high-fiving by the end.